Current Exhibition · Gstaad, Switzerland

 Spur

 Works on paper using iron gall ink and rust, designed to oxidise and change over the exhibition's duration.
-A Bergmann work is never finished; it is only more or less advanced in its transformation.

 Work by Sophie Bär